suffolklibraries/lgc/content/collections/events/twilight-nhrm.md

     content:
       -
         type: text
         text: 'Bring your torch and explore the dimly-lit Trainer’s House Galleries with our special Twilight Trail as you search for the weirdest objects in our collection.
 Discover the wow, the weird and the wonderful, vote for the weirdest object of all, then take a close-up peek at some unusual sights through our special microscopes.
 Be curious!
-Be surprsed!
-Be amazed!This event is part of the University of Cambridge Museums’ Twilight initiative.'
+Be surprised!
+Be amazed!
+This event is part of the University of Cambridge Museums’ Twilight initiative.'
   -
     type: paragraph
   -